firecampapp/firecamp-careers/back end software engg.md

 * Experience with unit/integration tests (we have a focus on test automation)
 * GraphQL awareness

 **Duration**
-We're looking for long term interns minimum for 3 month.
-If you can't make for 3 month, don't hesitate to apply we'll surely check if we have something to help you.
+We're looking for long term interns minimum for 3 months.
+If you can't make for 3 months, don't hesitate to apply we'll surely check if we have something to help you.

 **Benefits**

-* Level up your carrier while building complex system
+* Level up your carrier while building a complex system
 * Build and grow the giant developer platform.
-* Take advantage to be a early tema member in Firecamp
+* Take advantage to be an early team member in Firecamp
-* Learn production ready app building
+* Learn production-ready app building
 * Opensource contribution in various Firecamp tools.

-Want to Apply?
+Sounds Interesting?
 Please fill out this form and
 kindly send your resume to nd@firecamp.app with the subject line “Backend Engineer Intern ( NodeJS ) Application”.